mezonai/docs/docs/mezon-sdk-docs.md

 | `messageQueue`    | `AsyncThrottleQueue`    | A queue to manage the rate of outgoing messages.            |
 | `messageDB`       | `MessageDatabase`       | The database interface for caching and retrieving messages. |

-##### `send(content, mentions?, attachments?, mention_everyone?, anonymous_message?, topic_id?, code?)`: Sends a standard message to the channel.
+##### `send(content, mentions?, attachments?, mention_everyone?, anonymous_message?, topic_id?, code?)`

+Sends a standard message to the channel.
 The request is added to a queue to prevent rate-limiting issues.

 | Parameter           | Type                          | Description                                                          |
 | :------------------ | :---------------------------- | :------------------------------------------------------------------- |